 Professional help is instrumental in validating the experiences of the victim, providing coping tools, and fostering a supportive environment for healing and personal growth.

 If you experience gaslighting, remember that it’s not your fault, and you are not alone.
 It can be difficult to stand up against gaslighting, especially if it’s coming from a superior at work.

 However, it’s important to remember that you have a right to be treated with respect and dignity.
 If you feel like you’re being gaslit, speak up and assert yourself.

 It can also be helpful to document instances of gaslighting.
 This can be a way to keep track of what’s happening and also provide evidence if you need to take further action.

 If you’re feeling particularly vulnerable, you might also want to confide in a trusted friend or colleague.
 Having support from others can make it easier to stand up against gaslighting, and ultimately help you feel more empowered in your work environment.

 Gaslighting might make you feel alone, but you don’t have to.
 Depending on your particular situation, therapists and counselors can provide advice and assist you in handling a crisis or potentially harmful scenario.
 With patience, persistence, and determination, you can confront gaslighting at work and protect yourself from further harm.
+It is essential that you must know how to recover from gaslighting at work.
 Once you’ve dealt with the gas lighter, it would be a good idea to look for further measures to enhance your work environment and staff wellbeing.